What is an intestinal obstruction?

 - abdominal or pelvic surgery

-- some opioid pain medications, antidepressants, and antimuscarinic medications
+- some medications, including opioid pain medications, antidepressants, and antimuscarinics

 - Parkinson’s disease and other nerve and muscle disorders

-- Hirschsprung disease (lack of nerves in a section of intestine in newborns)
+- Hirschsprung’s disease, which is a lack of nerves in a section of intestine in newborns

 - severe abdominal pain

 - constipation, or inability to have a bowel movement

 First, a doctor may push on your abdomen.
 They will then listen with a stethoscope to any sounds being made.
 The presence of a hard lump or the particular kinds of sound produced, especially in a child, may help determine whether or not an obstruction exists.
 Other tests include:

 - computed tomography, called a CT scan

 - CT scan with contrast, called CT enterography